SasView/sasview/src/sans/models/media/model_functions.rst

 .. model_functions.rst

 ..
+NB: This document does not have M Gonzalez's model descriptions in it.

+..
 This is a port of the original SasView model_functions.html to ReSTructured text
 ..
 S King, Apr 2014
 .. with thanks to A Jackson & P Kienzle for advice!